lpurdy01/crypto-knowledge-map/notes/How_Etherium_Can_Change.md

 5["What is Ethereum"]-->0{"How Etherium Can Change"}
 6["What are Smart Contracts"]-->0{"How Etherium Can Change"}
 0{"How Etherium Can Change"}-->7["Other Tokens Exist"]
+click 1 "../What_is_GIT" "What is GIT"
+click 2 "../What_is_an_Update" "What is an Update" click 3 "../What_is_a_Hard_Fork" "What is a Hard Fork" click 4 "../How_to_Keep_Up_With_Change" "How to Keep Up With Change" click 5 "../What_is_Ethereum" "What is Ethereum" click 6 "../What_are_Smart_Contracts" "What are Smart Contracts" click 7 "../Other_Tokens_Exist" "Other Tokens Exist"
 ```